CERTCC/SSVC/ssvc-calc/README.md

 SSVC Calc is a SSVC calculator app that guides you through the simple steps needed in making a vulnerability priority decision.
 The result of applying SSVC is a priority decision, providing yuo with a recommended action.
+See the demo in our [SSVC calc website](https://democert.org/ssvc/)

 Some examples of actions are
 defer, scheduled, out-of-band, and immediate.